Play it Forward

 The Bluegrass Music Association of Iowa is a 501c3 nonprofit organization dedicated to supporting, promoting, educating, and preserving the appreciation and enhancement of traditional bluegrass music in the state of Iowa.
 We are a community of friends, professional and amateur musicians, and bluegrass music fans who seek to keep bluegrass music alive in Iowa.
 Your support helps us organize, fund, and promote Iowa bluegrass festivals and shows throughout the year and spread awareness of and engagement with traditional bluegrass.
 But we can’t do this without your support!
 Won’t you join us?

 BMAI is a licensed affiliate of the Play It Forward!
-Instrument Lending Program.
+Instrument Lending Program founded by the Bluegrass Heritage Foundation.
 Your monetary or musical instrument donation will help provide a young person (age 8-21) with the opportunity to learn music literacy and performance skills from a bluegrass mentor.

 - Young people will be required to complete an application that includes providing valid identification and a parental permission form.